 A standard disclosure is used to help employers make sure their employees are suitable for certain types of work.

-It can apply to work which involves:
+It can apply to people who:

-- firearms and explosives licences
+- use firearms and explosives licences

 Information included in a standard disclosure

 A standard disclosure shows criminal history information from UK records, including: